jvlahos/coding-standards/README.md

 <a name="css-nesting"></a>
 ## Nesting
 Avoid unnecessary nesting.
 Just because you can nest, doesn't mean you always should.
-Consider nesting only if you must scope styles to a parent and if there are multiple elements to be nested.

-* At most, aim for two levels of specificity.
+* At most, aim for no more than two levels of specificity.
 * Nest psuedo-classes and media queries at the end of the declaration block, separated from other properties by an empty line.